garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Present Value (PV).md

 ![[Pasted image 20240411231824.png]]

 #acctg151Gexample You want to go on holiday in exactly 2 years.
 You expect the cost of the holiday to be exactly $5,000 in 2 years time.

-How much money would you need to place on deposi
+How much money would you need to place on deposit today so that you had exactly $5,000 in 2 years if deposit rates are 10% p.a?